Lorenzo23/Italy_Covid-19/README.md

 1. ***italy_regions.shp***: shapefile with regions of italy.
 2. ***italy_provinces.shp***: shapefile with provinces of italy.

 ## Notebooks
 Up to now I'm working on the following notebooks, saved in the src directory (code sources):

 1. ***EDA.ipynb***: in this notebook there is a basic EDA, the codes are commented to understand the usage.
+                    In order to plot geographic data I've used geopandas package, as suggested by the official page it is suggested
+                    (optionally) to create a specific virtual environment and install the geopandas dependencies there to avoid possible conflicts.

 ## Further Information